marosolutions/marketing-dotnet/README.md

 														  `object removeTags = null, bool removeFromDNM = true, bool subscribe = true)`
      * Creates a contact within a list.
 Updates if previous contact is matched by email
      - `listId`: ID of the list to which the contact being updated belongs
-     - `contactId`: ID of the contact being updated
      - `email`: Email address for the contact to be updated
      - `firstName`: first name of Contact
      - `lastName`: last name of Contact